 The same rules apply when bicyclists or pedestrians are injured by hit-and-run drivers.
 They may claim under the UM/UIM provisions of their own car insurance, provided they have it.
 If not, their only compensation may be from their own health insurance coverage, paying for medical bills and rehabilitation costs.

 If you contact an experienced North Carolina auto accident lawyer as soon as possible after a hit-and-run crash, they can immediately begin an investigation to identify the driver or vehicle and to pursue the compensation you deserve.
-To learn more about your legal options and rights, call The Carolina Law Group at 252-672-2059 or contact us online for a free consultation with a lawyer at our New Bern or Beaufort office.
+To learn more about your legal options and rights, call The Carolina Law Group at 252-672-2059 or contact us online for a free consultation with a lawyer at our New Bern or Morehead City office.